 More About ORBT

-This project is in anticipation of the Omaha Rapid Bus Transit (ORBT) project.
-The new service from Metro will unite smart technology and streamlined travel for faster, more frequent public transportation.
+The Omaha Rapid Bus Transit (ORBT) project is a new service from Metro will unite smart technology and streamlined travel for faster, more frequent public transportation.
 The project boasts revamps to current metro services such as enhanced stations, spacious vehicles, and travel upgrades that will connect more people.

 ORBT operations are expected to begin Spring 2020.